Magnetoreception

 Magnetoreception is a sense which allows an organism to detect the Earth's magnetic field.
-Animals with this sense include some arthropods, molluscs, and vertebrates (fish, amphibians, reptiles, birds, and mammals, though not humans).
+Animals with this sense include some arthropods, molluscs, and vertebrates (fish, amphibians, reptiles, birds, and mammals).
 The sense is mainly used for orientation and navigation, but it may help some animals to form regional maps.
 Experiments on migratory birds provide evidence that they make use of a cryptochrome protein in the eye, relying on the quantum radical pair mechanism to perceive magnetic fields.
 This effect is extremely sensitive to weak magnetic fields, and readily disturbed by radio-frequency interference, unlike a conventional iron compass.

 Birds have iron-containing materials in their upper beaks.
 There is some evidence that this provides a magnetic sense, mediated by the trigeminal nerve, but the mechanism is unknown.

 Cartilaginous fish including sharks and stingrays can detect small variations in electric potential with their electroreceptive organs, the ampullae of Lorenzini.
 These appear to be able to detect magnetic fields by induction.
 There is some evidence that these fish use magnetic fields in navigation.